Pacesetting is the glue that holds the NASTAR program together.

 Each NASTAR resort has a staff of pacesetters and it is their job to represent Ted Legity and the National Standard when they set the Par Time for a NASTAR race.
 So, the resort pacesetters earn Certified NASTAR Handicaps at these Regional Pacesetting Trials across the country to allow them to set the Par Time at their NASTAR course and in turn give each participant that races at their resort a NASTAR handicap.

-Coat: The lowest handicap earned during the first race will serve as the pacesetter's "coat" handicap.
-Pacesetters must wear their coat & warm-ups or regular work clothes for the first race.
-When pacesetters set the Par Time at their resort wearing their warm-ups or regular work clothes, they must use their "coat" handicap.
+GS Coat: The lowest handicap earned during the GS Coat race will serve as the pacesetter's "Coat" handicap.
+Pacesetters must wear their coat & warm-ups or regular work clothes during the "Coat" race.
+When pacesetters set the Par Time at their resort wearing their warm-ups or regular work clothes, they must use their "Coat" handicap.

-Suit: The lowest handicap earned during the second race will determine each pacesetter's "suit" handicap.
-Pacesetters are allowed to wear racing suits for the second race.
-When pacesetters set the Par Time at their resort wearing a racing suit, they must use their "suit" handicap (race handicaps are generally 4% faster than dressed handicaps).
+GS Suit: The lowest handicap earned during the GS Suit race will determine each pacesetter's "Suit" handicap.
+Pacesetters are allowed to wear racing suits for the GS Suit race.
+When pacesetters set the Par Time at their resort wearing a racing suit, they must use their "Suit" handicap (race handicaps are generally 4% faster than "coat" handicaps).

 It is not uncommon for pacesetters to get faster during the season.
 Pacesetters can "re-handicap" if they feel they are skiing faster than they did at the Regional Pacesetting Trials.
 By racing against a pacesetter with a certified pacesetting handicap, pacesetters can have their handicap reviewed for an update.
 If a pacesetter races against a certified pacesetter on three different days, his or her National Average Handicap can be reviewed for an update.

-Pacesetters that need to rehandicap on one day need to take a minimum of three race runs but more runs can be taken.
-The three lowest handicaps are added and divided by three to establish a new pacesetting handicap.
+Pacesetters that need to re-handicap on one day need to take a minimum of three race runs against a certified pacesetter.
+More runs can be taken, but he three lowest handicaps are added and divided by three to establish a new pacesetting handicap.